|Hail Snow Rain Wind $3–$4 per sq ft|

-Wood shingles and shakes are a stunning addition to the exterior of your home that provide reliable protection from the elements at a moderate price point.
-There are two types of wood roofing: shingles and shakes.
+Wood shingles and wood shakes are a stunning addition to the exterior of your home that provide reliable protection from the elements at a moderate price point.
+There are two types of wood roofing: wood shingles and shakes.
 Often referred to interchangeably, there is a difference.
 Shingles are machine-cut and tapered for a trim, crisp appearance.

 Shakes are hand-split, giving them a more rustic appeal.
 If you have a traditional or historical style-home, a wooden roof will increase its aesthetic appeal, creating a more natural look that weathers to a beautiful silver-gray.
 Due to fire risks, wood roofing has declined in popularity, but new shingles and shakes are now treated with fire retardant, making them a safer option.